Mark Wiseman

-Education
+Early life and education

-Born in Niagara Falls, Ontario, Wiseman earned a bachelor's degree from Queen's University as well as a law degree and an MBA from the University of Toronto.
-He obtained a Master of Laws degree from Yale University.
+Wiseman was born in Niagara Falls, Ontario, and raised in Burlington by his mother, a physiotherapist, and his father, a plumber and pipe fitter who headed a division of a construction company.
+He has one sister, who is a veterinarian.
+He earned a bachelor's degree from Queen's University as well as a law degree and an MBA from the University of Toronto.
+He obtained a Master of Laws degree from Yale University, where he was a Fulbright Scholar.
+He is Jewish.

 Career

 Early in his career, Wiseman was an officer with Harrowston, a publicly traded Canadian merchant bank and a lawyer with Sullivan & Cromwell, practicing in New York and Paris.
 He also was a law clerk to Madam Justice Beverley McLachlin at the Supreme Court of Canada.
-Then, Wiseman was responsible for the private equity fund and co-investment program at the Ontario Teachers’ Pension Plan.
+Then, Wiseman was responsible for the private equity fund and co-investment program at the Ontario Teachers' Pension Plan.
 Wiseman then joined the Canadian Pension Plan Investment Board (CPPIB) as a Senior VP in 2005.
 Wiseman became the President and CEO of CPPIB in 2012.

+In 2014, Wiseman co-founded the Century Initiative with Dominic Barton.
+It is a charity focused on increasing Canada's population to 100 million by 2100.

+In July 2015, while Wiseman was president and CEO, CPPIB announced it was investing in rental housing with Minto Group, citing strong population growth as the reason.
+CPPIB acquired a 60% ownership interest worth $105 million in Minto High Park Village, a multifamily residential rental property with 750 units in Toronto.

+In 2016, as a member of then finance minister Bill Morneau's Advisory Council on Economic Growth, both Wiseman and Dominic Barton advocated for increasing immigration targets to 450,000 a year, with a focus on top business talent and international students, in order to "raise the living standards for all Canadians."
+Wiseman and the council argued that without significant immigration changes Canada would fall outside the top 45 nations in population by 2100 and would become "increasingly irrelevant over time."
+In 2016, Canada was ranked 38th by population, lower than countries such as Thailand, Mexico, and Uganda.